Komodo-OS-Rom/komodo_wiki/_includes/templates/device_info.md

 ## Find help online

-You can find assistance with PixelExperience on [our Telegram group](https://t.me/pixelexperiencechat).
+You can find assistance with Komodo OS on [our Telegram group](https://t.me/KomodoOSGroup).